 It is interesting to see how likely you are to be able to communicate using a foreign language when you travel in Europe.
 The following map shows the most common foreign languages in which people in a certain country are able to hold a conversation.

 Edit (please read): There seems to be a bit of confusion among my readers about the methodology used.
 The word “foreign” is to be understood as “second” or “non-native” throughout the article and has nothing to do with the official status of the respective language.
 For example, if a Turk (whose mother tongue is Turkish) living in Germany happens to speak German, it counts as a person speaking German as a foreign (i.e. second) language in Germany.

 The map is based on the data contained in the “Special Eurobarometer 386”, a survey carried out by the European Commission.

 The underlying blank map was made by Tindo and licensed from fotolia.com.
-If you want to share the maps, please share just the link to this webpage instead of sharing single pictures.
+If you want to share the maps, please share a link to this webpage instead of sharing just the pictures.

 Quite unsurprisingly, English is dominating, since it is the first foreign language almost all children in the EU learn.
 However, a much more interesting structure emerges when we look at the second most common foreign language.